AaronErhardt/AaronErhardt.github.io/relm4-book/src/factory.md

 {{#include ../listings/factory.rs:model }}
 ```

-As you can see, we first define the struct `Counter` that just stores the value of a counter.
-Then we add a `FactoryVec` of counters to the model.
-Additionally, we keep one counter in the model itself as a starting value for our new counters.
+As you can see, we first define the struct `Counter` that stores the value for initializing the freshly created counter.
+Then we add a `FactoryVec` for storing the button widgets.

 ## The message type